machinetranslate/machinetranslate.org/contributing/style.md

 ## No marketing

+Do not promote businesses.

+## No empty phrases

-Do not promote businesses and do not use cliché or meaningless terms.
+Do not use cliché or meaningless terms.

 * _language barriers_
 * _multilingual audiences_

+## No prescriptions

+Write about facts that are always true.

+* _Post-editing effort ~~may be~~ is..._

 ## Not too academic